A7medAmgad/Face_Mask_Detection_Project/README.md

 ## Dataset
-The project uses a public dataset of face mask images, including images of people with and without masks.
+The project uses a public dataset (COVID19 outbreak) of face mask images, including images of people with and without masks.
 Download the dataset used in this project [here](https://www.kaggle.com/datasets/omkargurav/face-mask-dataset/code).

 ## Installation